 Black Hole Cube

 Keeping everything organised inside the Black Hole isn’t an easy task without a bit of assistance!
 This is where packing cubes come into their own!
 These durable little cubes are made of the same tough materials as the larger bag, so they can explore on their own as well as inside your larger duffel.
-Adding to the overall versatility of this set-up.
+Adding to the overall versatility of the Patagonia 55l Black Hole.

 At 200 grams each, they won’t add on noticeable weight either.
 The larger six-litre cubes open up into two with mesh dividers to further organisation while the three-litre cubes weigh less and squeeze down even smaller.

 These handy packing cubes and their separate compartments make them handy for far more than keeping the muscle tees from the tank tops.
 Keep your electronics untangled and your bedtime kit on standby with versatile internal organisers like these that will solve so many headaches!

 Sometimes we’ve got loads of equipment to haul with us.
 For complicated mobile desktops, one-person film crews, and anyone hauling along a few toys, Paxat packs that and protects it.